WeirdConstructor/WLambda/doc/wlambda_reference.md

 std:assert_eq $*r1 10;

 # Note that $& references in local variables are
-# automatically derefernced.
+# automatically dereferenced.
 Because of that we need to wrap it into
 # an extra reference.
 !r2 = $& $& 1;
 std:ref:set r2 11;